-Office of Community Expectations (OCE): The Office of Community Expectations is a unit within Student Affairs responsible for promoting awareness and understanding of university behavioral expectations and fostering student growth and accountability by receiving and resolving allegations of nonacademic violations of the student handbook.
+Office of Community Expectations (OCE): The Office of Community Expectations is a unit within Student Life responsible for promoting awareness and understanding of university behavioral expectations and fostering student growth and accountability by receiving and resolving allegations of nonacademic violations of the student handbook.

 Outcomes: An outcome is a required activity, educational intervention, change in student/organization status, or restriction on specified activity issued to a student/organization as a result of a determination of responsibility for a university policy violation through USC's disciplinary process.
-An outcome is designed to uphold USC's Unifying Values; hold a student/organization accountable for their actions; to promote a student's/organization's physical, intellectual, social, and emotional well-being; to protect the integrity of the educational environment of the university; and/or, to ensure the safety of every member of its community.
+An outcome is designed to uphold USC's Unifying Values; hold a student/organization accountable for their actions; to promote a the university; and/or, to ensure community.